isaacnmm/pestpolicy-hugo2XX/content/posts/best-mac-for-music-production/index.md

 ---
-title: Best Mac for Music Production
+title: 7 Best Mac for Music Production in 2026
 description: If you're looking for the best Mac for music production
 slug: best-mac-for-music-production
 date: 2025-08-15T15:16:55+03:00